bsanghi/CarND-Unscented-Kalman-Filter-Project/README.md

 The hardcoded variance of the random linear and yaw rate accelerations applied during the predict step.
 The chosen values should be physically reasonable.
 A good way to check if the noise values are physically reasonable is to use the "normalized information squared" or NIS statistic.
-If much more than 5% of the NIS values computed from measurements exceed the threshold, it means that our measurements are actually being drawn from a distribution with a greater variance than we assumed.
-In other words, we have underestimated the process noise, and should increase it.
+If much more than 5% of the NIS values computed from measurements exceed the threshold, we have underestimated the process noise, and should increase it.
+The results look reasonable.

 ![alt text][image3]